ianpetrarca/hicetnunc_api_guide/node-bcd/readme.md

 ## Better Call Dev

 Better Call Dev is a public Tezos block explorer API created by [Baking Bad](https://twitter.com/TezosBakingBad).
-BCD lets use send REST API messages to its public endpoint and returns data in a JSON object.
+BCD has public REST endpoint and returns data in a JSON object.
 We can use BCD to request data on OBJKTs and tz addresses.

 #### Rate Limiting